rrag/react-stockcharts/docs/md/COMING-SOON.md

 1. Explore removal of svg mode & all svg components completely, so this becomes a canvas only library (Tentative)
 1. Detailed documentation of each component and its props
 1. Explore splitting project into multiple modules, one for each type of indicator, chart type
+1. add LineSeries interpolation
+1. add AreaSeries gradiant
-1. use d3 v4 individual modules
+1. Use d3 v4
+1. Volume Profile (Tentative)
+	- show/hide Point of control
+	- show/hide value area

 ## Sometime in the future....